 The principal activity of the Company is commercial lending operations within the Republic of Azerbaijan.
 The activities of the Company are regulated by the Central Bank of Azerbaijan Republic ("CBAR") and business functions are performed under the non-bank credit organization's license for limited banking operations issued by the CBAR.
-The legal address of the Company is: 71/77 28 May Street, Baku, Azerbaijan.
+The legal address of the Company is 71/77 28 May Street, Baku, Azerbaijan.

-As at December 31, 2021 the Company had 3 branches (2020: 3 branches).
+As at December 31, 2022 the Company had 3 branches (December 31, 2021: 3 branches).
 The Company tries to increase sales in micro and small business sectors, rather than general retail, with more direct sales and does not need a large number of sales points.
-The parent of the Company is Georgia based JSC "TBC Bank" who owns 100% of the Company's charter capital.
+The parent of the Company is Georgia-based JSC "TBC Bank" which owns 100% of the Company's charter capital.

-The Company is ultimately controlled by JSC "TBC Bank".
+The Company is ultimately controlled by JSC "TBC Bank" as at December 31, 2022.